DenisVershkov/DenisVershkov/README.md

 ### Hi there, thanks for visiting my github page!👋

-##### I'm Denis Vershkov, a passionate self-taught full stack web developer from Moscow.
+##### I'm Denis Vershkov, a passionate self-taught frontend developer from Moscow.
 Personally, I treat my work as creativity.
 This applies not only to the UI, but also to the code itself.
-I pay great attention to architecture and code quality and never stop learning new best practices to improve as a developer and to make my projects better.
+I pay great attention to architecture and code quality and never stop learning new best practices to improve as a developer.

-- 🌱 I’m currently learning typescript and Next.js
+- 🌱 I’m currently learning GraphQl, Webpack and Styled Components
-- 💬 Ask me about anything, i am happy to help
+- 💬 Ask me about anything, i am happy to help.
+BTW, check out one of my posts in [HABR](https://habr.com/ru/users/AverageFrontender/posts/).
 - 📫 How to reach me: [Telegram](https://t.me/Snoopec).

 ### Connect with me: